EyasuTeshome/shifttracker/job-search/JSR-introduction-to-the-module.md

 ### What will you work on in this module?

-After some introductory lessons about the recruitment process in general, you will complete three kinds of learning activities:
+After some introductory lessons about the recruitment process in general, you will complete four kinds of learning activities:

-- An exercise to identify your top skills and attributes.
+- An exercise to create your "skills grid", designed to help you identify your top skills and attributes, those in which you excel.
 The first step to “sell” yourself as a software developer is to understand what you have to offer to a company.
 - Lessons and exercises to hone your interviewing skills:
     - In morning sessions, you will continue practicing the strategies to deal with the common issues that you face in technical with your peers.
 This second look at them, will strengthen your knowledge and master them.
     - Every day, you will also have a more extended interview practice where you will work on specific interview skills: answering technical & behavioral questions, talking about your projects, and live coding.
 In some live coding sessions, you will apply the algorithms and data structures that are commonly considered in it.
     - You will refresh your knowledge about the specific types of interviews and how to prepare for them.
-You will learn about CARL, an alternate format to SAR, refine your behavioral grid and add more stories to it.
+    - You will learn about CARL, an alternate format to SAR.
+    - You will create 2 behavioral grid stories with CARL and submit them for review and approval.
     - Finally, you will also attend an interview with an industry professional interviewer who will assess you.
 Successful performance in this interview is a requirement to complete the block 3 in the module.
-- Projects where you will update and refine your application materials, send them to a career coach for review and improve them until they meet all the requirements in the corresponding rubric:
+- Five projects where you will refine your application materials and send them to career coaches for review and approval:
     - You will work on your LinkedIn and GitHub profile to present a strong picture of you, as a software developer.
     - You will revise your resume and your cover letter to ensure they tell a personalized story.
-You will also submit them to a career coach for review and approval.
     - You will revamp your portfolio and include all your projects.
 - A step-by-step walkthrough to submit a job application.
 We will guide you all the way, from finding a job posting to submitting the job application.

 ### How will you be assessed?

 - A career coach will review your behavioral grid and application materials, and approve them if they meet all the requirements in the corresponding rubric.
 You will have a maximum of 2 or 3 reviews to get your submission approved, depending on the project.
-If necessary, you might use your extra reviews to improve your material further and get it approved.
+If necessary, you can use your extra reviews to improve your materials further and get them approved.
 - The industry professional mock interviewer will assess and rate your performance in the mock interview using a scale of 1 to 4, where 1 means you need to improve substantially to be prepared for job interviews and 4, that you are very well prepared.
 To successfully complete the interview, you will need a score of 2, 3 or 4.
 If you get a score of 1, you will repeat the block so that you can hone your interview skills and schedule another interview.

-### An final note about workload
+### A final note about workload

 We know you are probably exhausted from the technical modules and the Final Capstone.
 This module has lighter workload to help you catch up your energies as you prepare for job searching.